kushpatel19/kushpatel19/README.md

 - Welcome to my Github profile.
 - I am a sophomore in Mechanical Engineering at IIT Gandhinagar.
-- Enthusistic about Robotics, IoT and Embedded system(micro-controllers).
+- Enthusistic about Robotics, IoT and Embedded system(e.g. micro-controllers).
 Interested in Machine Learning, AI and Data Science.
 - I am currently doing Summer Research Intern at IITD(Indian Institute of Technology Delhi) where developing the Telerobotic Ultrasound(TR-US) system.
 - Checkout my LinkedIn account.